Last Updated on July 2, 2026 by Daniel Globe

 - Customer-oriented policies that reduce friction and boost flexibility

-You benefit when a legacy brand moves toward more adaptable spaces and fewer rigid conventions.
-The data points show Marriott isn’t just preserving Sheraton; it’s recasting it as a more competitive, globally scalable option.
+The data points show Marriott isn’t just preserving Sheraton; it’s recasting the brand as a more competitive, globally scalable option within its Classic Premium tier.

 Sheraton’s Brand and Hotels Today

-Today, Sheraton operates as a Marriott International brand, following Marriott’s 2016 acquisition of Starwood Hotels & Resorts, and it now spans more than 450 hotels and resorts across 65 countries.
-You can see its scale in how it serves business and leisure travelers with a broad, global footprint.
+Today, Sheraton operates as a Marriott International brand, following Marriott’s 2016 acquisition of Starwood Hotels & Resorts, and it spans more than 430 hotels and resorts across 70-plus countries and territories — making it the most globally distributed brand in Marriott’s portfolio.

 In 2023, Sheraton marked a regional milestone with its 100th Asia-Pacific hotel, Sheraton Shantou, signaling continued growth where demand is rising.
 The brand’s modernization centers on design innovation, especially open shared spaces that support a more flexible guest experience.

-You’ll find this approach pairs with high-quality service and customer-oriented amenities, giving you more control over how you use the property.
+Guests earn and redeem points at Sheraton properties through Marriott Bonvoy, the loyalty program that spans Marriott’s 30-plus brands.
 That combination keeps Sheraton competitive in a crowded market while reinforcing its position as a practical, internationally accessible choice for travelers who value comfort, efficiency, and autonomy.

 Frequently Asked Questions